 Innovative Services provide more flexible transit service compared to fixed-route regular bus service.
 Demand for non-traditional transit service is increasing.
 In areas that are not well-served by fixed-route service, where geographic coverage service gaps exist, or where demand for different options is high, we seek to complement traditional transit options by working with the community to determine optimal solutions for their needs.
 Innovative service options may include microtransit shuttles, ridesharing partnerships, realtime rideshare, community vans, or other innovative ways to provide mobility-responsive options to fit a variety of needs.
-These services may also be less costly and provide a greater benefit than traditional fixed-route bus service.

-While Innovative Services may take the form of several different strategies, the focus of the service will be to provide improved connections within a community and to the broader transit system, as shown on the following page.

-- Improve level of service for all travelers within Snohomish County through innovative mobility options customized to a community's needs. - Provide flexible service types that can adapt to new travel patterns and customer expectations.
+These services may also be less costly and provide a greater benefit than traditional fixedroute bus service.
+OPERATING PRINCIPLES While Innovative Services may take the form of several different strategies, the focus of the service will be to provide improved connections within a community and to the broader transit system, as shown on the following page.
+LONG-TERM PRIORITIES - Improve level of service for all travelers within Snohomish County through innovative mobility options customized to a community's needs. - Provide flexible service types that can adapt to new travel patterns and customer expectations.

 Figure 16.
-Innovative Service Pilot Program in Alderwood Area
+Innovative Service Pilot Program in Alderwood Area Source: Community Transit, 2022

-Service Innovation Opportunities

-Service Innovation Opportunities are areas where the community may be better served by a new or different service model than what is operated today.
+Service Innovation Opportunities Service Innovation Opportunities are areas where the community may be better served by a new or different service model than what is operated today.
 Community Transit will assess the needs of a community to determine the right service type.

-WORKING WITH COMMUNITIES TO FIND THE BEST SOLUTION

-Community Transit will partner with residents, community groups, and cities to identify potential service models based on the needs and travel patterns of that community.
+WORKING WITH COMMUNITIES TO FIND THE BEST SOLUTION Community Transit will partner with residents, community groups, and cities to identify potential service models based on the needs and travel patterns of that community.
+Significant investments in Innovative Services in the System Plan will provide new mobility options that enable us to address evolving customer needs and post-pandemic travel behavior in a more dynamic way.
 Easy Connections to Transit